10 Principles of Good Project Management

 Seven Key Principles of Project Management

 If you're looking for guidance to help you manage your project with added confidence, then this article will help you.
-Below I discuss seven key principles, based upon the PRINCE2 project management framework, designed to improve the likelihood of your project succeeding.

 The Seven Essentials of Highly Successful Project Initiations